 - Lightly spray a lint-free microfiber cloth with the water and isopropyl mixture.
 NEVER spray the phone directly.
 Do not over-wet the cloth.

 - Use the cloth to wipe down the entire phone front and back.

-- Allow the phone to air dry completely for at least 15 minutes before reinserting into any case.
+- Allow the phone to air dry completely for at least 15 minutes before reinserting it into any case.

 Cleaning a Cell Phone Case

 There's not much benefit to cleaning your cell phone if you are going to reinsert it into a dirty protective case!
-Whether made from silicone, hard plastic, or leather, most cell phone case models have textured edges to provide a better grip on the phone.
+Whether made from silicone, hard plastic or leather, most cell phone case models have textured edges to provide a better grip on the phone.
 Take a look at those edges.
 They are probably disgusting.

 Once the phone has been removed, silicone cases can be completely submerged and washed in a solution of warm water and a bit of dishwashing soap.
 Use a soft cloth to gently scrub the textured edges.
 Rinse well and allow to air dry completely before reinserting the phone.
 For daily cleaning, wipe down the case with a microfiber cloth dampened with the distilled water and rubbing alcohol solution.